SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 if the left-to-right and right-to-left orderings produce different results, the old right-to-left ordering is used and the compiler generates a warning.
-Swift 6 will always use the left-to-right ordering.
+A future version of Swift will always use the left-to-right ordering.

 .. testcode:: trailing-closure-scanning-direction